blanklob/macintosh/README.md

 <h1 align="center"> Project Macintosh 128K</h1>

-<p align="center"> ExpeCheck out how deos Computers User Interface look like back in the 80s, all in your Web Browser. </p>
+<p align="center"> Experience how deos computer's User Interface look like back in the 80s, all in your Web Browser.</p>

 <hr/>